tlicata/tl/README.md

 Environment & Leiningen 1.7

-lein-cljsbuild is a dev-dependency that needs to be present on the dyno to compile the clojurescript.
-By default dev-dependencies are not downloaded, so a an environment variable needs to be set to do that.

-    heroku config:add LEIN_DEV=y
+lein-cljsbuild was causing an R10 error when trying to compile.

+    heroku[web.1]: Error R10 (Boot timeout) -> Web process failed to bind to $PORT within 60 seconds of launch

+To get around that, setup :aot compilation.

-    heroku config:add LEIN_BUILD_TASK=compile
+    heroku config:add LEIN_BUILD_TASK="compile :all"

 In order for config vars to work, have to install labs plugin and enable user_env_compile.